rantahar/introduction-to-mpi/_episodes/10-profiling.md

 {: .source .language-bash .show-fortran}

 This will produce an instrumented binary.
-When you execute, it will track function calls and the time spent in each function.
+When you execute it, it will track function calls and the time spent in each function.

-Next, run the new executable using Scalasca to analyse the data gathered
+Next, run the new executable using Scalasca to analyse the data gathered:
 ~~~
 scalasca -analyze mpirun -n 2 poisson
 ~~~
 {: .source .language-bash}

-Finally, you can examine the results in the GUI
+Finally, you can examine the results in the GUI:
 ~~~
 scalasca -examine scorep_poisson_2_sum
 ~~~
 {: .source .language-bash}

-This will open the cubeGUI.
+This will open cubeGUI.
 If you are running the GUI on a cluster over a normal internet connection, it may be slow and unresponsive.
 It's usually faster to copy the data folder (here `scorep_poisson_2_sum`)